jzbrooks/vgo/readme.md

 ## vgo

-vgo is a tool for optimizing and converting vector artwork formats to ensure it's represented compactly without compromising quality.
+vgo is a tool for optimizing and converting between vector artwork representations.

 vgo is built on vgo-core, a library and intermediate representation for vector graphics.